SilicalNZ/canvas/README.md

 ## Caveat
 This library has no desire for speed.

-While this library is beneath ver 1.0+, breaking changes will not be documented and should be expected.
+While this library is beneath ver 1.0+, breaking changes will be undocumented and should be expected.

 ## Installing
 ```
-python3 -m pip install -U https://github.com/SilicalNZ/canvas
+python3 -m pip install -U git+https://github.com/SilicalNZ/canvas
 ```

 ## Requirements
-- Python 3.7
+- Python 3.6